 He has performed at the Edinburgh Fringe Festival (St Mary’s Cathedral) and the Edinburgh University’s Reid Concert Hall.
 Other concert venues include Central Baptist Church (Bloomsbury) for the International Recital Series, Sutton House, St Lawrence Jewry, St Magnus the Martyr, St Bride’s Fleet Street, Lauderdale House (Highgate), The Barnfield Theatre (Exeter) and The Palace Avenue Theatre (Paignton).

 A writer, Lawrence has published an autobiography (My Musical Journey) and two crime novels, Secrets, and EggHead (YA).

-In another life, Lawrence taught piano and theory, helped out with a North London choir, and spent a couple of months at Hoxton Hall, a community theatre in Hackney.
+In another life, Lawrence taught piano and theory, helped out with a North London choir, and spent a couple of months as a composer at Hoxton Hall, a Community Theatre based in Hackney.

 Languages Spoken: French and German, Basic Russian.